-[hash-mask-length] [priority] BSR, ures the local switch as the candidate and competes the global BSR by ng the BSM message.
+Command Purpose ip pim-sm bsr-candidate type number [hash-mask-length] [priority] no ip pim-sm bsr-candidate type number Configures the local switch as the candidate BSR, and c ompetes the global BSR by learning the BSM message.

-75.2.7 Configuring SPT-threshhold
+73.2.7 Configuring SPT-threshhold

 When the data is forwarded on the switch, it needs to judge whether shift RPT to SPT.
 The evidence for this judge is spt-threshold.
 By default SPT switches if the receiver receives the first data packet.
 We can set the threshold of RPT switching to SPT; unit: KB/s.
-In general if RPT switches to SPT, there is no return. switch config#router pim-sm switch config ps#spt-threshold 1000
+In general if RPT switches to SPT, there is no return. switch_config#router pim-sm switch_config_ps#spt-threshold 1000

-75.2.8 Configuring SSM
+73.2.8 Configuring SSM